alicolville/Weight-Tracker/readme.txt

 * Added a 5 minute cron hook.
 * Improvement: Record when a weight entry was actually inserted.
 Currently not exposed, but maybe of use with the new Challenges system.
-* Improvement: Hook fired when user cache has been deleted "wlt-hook-delete-cache-for-user"
+* Improvement: Hook fired when user cache has been deleted "wlt-hook-delete-cache-for-user".
+* Improvement: Various small refactors of code

 = 7.4 =